ekostrov/MovieDataAnalysis/README.md

 ###
  After investigation we can see the following trends
 1. Most movies are released in December and January.
 2. The most common genre among all movies is Drama, then with a big gap, Comedy.
 From average profit vs combination of genres histogram, we see that Drama has to be combined together with the Adventure or Sci-Fi to bring profit.
-From the average  profit vs individual genre histogram, we see that Sci-Fi, Adventure, and Animation bring bigest profits.
+From the average  profit vs individual genre histogram, we see that Sci-Fi, Adventure, and Animation bring biggest profits.
-3. If we look at the Number of  Movies by Genre vs Release Year plot, we notice the most commonly produced movies are Comedies and Genres year after year.
-We also can notice that the total number of movies is declining.
+3. If we look at the Number of  Movies by Genre vs Release Year plot, we notice the most commonly produced movies are Comedies and Drama year after year.
+We can also notice that the total number of movies is declining.
 This trend is confirmed in the next plot: Total Number of Movies by Year.
 ## Suggestions for a Company that wants to enter the Movie Production industry:
 ***
 * I recommend to consider the following genres or their combination: